Miele Dishwasher Not Draining? Fix Guide (2026)

 What does the F11 error code mean on a Miele dishwasher?

-F11 on a Miele dishwasher indicates a drain fault: the dishwasher’s control board detected that water did not exit the sump within the required time during the drain phase.
+F11 on a Miele dishwasher indicates a drain fault: the dishwasher’s control board detected that water didn’t exit the sump within the required time during the drain phase.
 The most common cause is a clogged three-part filter.
-Clean all three filter components (coarse cylindrical filter, flat micro-filter, and the fine sieve), then press Start/Stop for 5 seconds to trigger a forced drain.
+Clean all three filter components (coarse cylindrical filter, flat micro-filter.
+The fine sieve), then press Start/Stop for 5 seconds to trigger a forced drain.
 If F11 clears after filter cleaning, no further action is needed.

 Where is the filter on a Miele dishwasher?

 The Miele filter system is at the bottom center of the tub.
-It has three parts: a large cylindrical coarse filter that twists counterclockwise to release, a flat micro-filter mesh plate underneath it, and a fine filter sieve at the base of the filter well.
+It has three parts: a large cylindrical coarse filter that twists counterclockwise to release, a flat micro-filter mesh plate underneath it.
+A fine filter sieve at the base of the filter well.
 All three pieces must be cleaned.
 A common mistake is cleaning only the large cylindrical piece and missing the fine sieve, which is why F11 persists after what appears to be a complete filter cleaning.

 How do I reset the F11 error on a Miele dishwasher?